National Association of State Retirement Administrators

 Employment

-The U.S. Bureau of Labor Statistics reported that state and local governments subtracted an estimated 2,000 jobs in August 2023.
-This marks the second consecutive month of decline in aggregate state and local employment following fifteen consecutive months of increase.
+The U.S. Bureau of Labor Statistics reported that state and local governments added an estimated 43,000 jobs in February 2024.
+Revisions to previous years' figures added an estimated 49,000 state and local jobs to the running total.
+February marks the 25th consecutive month of increase in aggregate state and local employment.

 The charts below present the relative changes in state and local government and private sector employment since 2007.